Critical Care Emergency Medical Transport Paramedic (CCEMT-P)

 - To pass a comprehensive written exam at the end of the course

 You will receive a renewable certificate from UMBC upon successful completion.
 The certification will be valid for three years.

 Shumaker Public Safety Center

-Current CCEMTP Providers may enroll in daily program sessions for renewal continuing education hours.
-Proof of current CCEMTP provider status must be provided to attend these sessions.
+Current CCEMT-P Providers may enroll in daily program sessions for renewal continuing education hours.
+You need to provide proof of current CCEMTP provider status to attend these sessions.

 You are limited to 36 CCEMTP renewal hours with this course.

 How do I get more information and register?